Strength in it’s Residents

 More information about Palos Park Service League may be obtained by calling 708-448-9551.

 Palos Park Woman’s ClubPalos Park Woman’s Club was founded in 1902 and has been a driving force in the many developments in the Village of Palos Park.
 With a current membership of about 85, the club’s purpose is to promote cultural, educational and civic interest as a charitable organization.
 The Woman’s Club has been in charge of the annual Farmer’s Market, House Walk, Taste of Palos, Scholarships and many more.
 Palos Park Woman’s Club meets the second Thursday of the month, September through May at the Palos Park Presbyterian Church.
-The meeting starts at 11am with a business meeting, a luncheon and entertainment.
-For membership information: http://palosparkwc.wordpress.com
+The meetings start at 10 a.m.
+Doors open at 9:30 a.m includes a business meeting, a luncheon and entertainment.
+For membership information: http://palosparkwc.wordpress.com.
+Visit them on FACEBOOK

 The Palos Park Woman’s Club was founded in 1902 and has been a driving force in the many developments in the Village of Palos Park.
 With a current membership of about 45, the club’s purpose is to promote cultural, educational and civic interest as a charitable organization.
 The Woman’s Club has been in charge of the annual Farmer’s Market, House Walk, Taste of Palos, Scholarships and many more.
 Palos Park Woman’s Club meets the second Thursday of the month, September through May at the Palos Park Presbyterian Church.
 For membership information contact (708) 448-5135 or email firstname.lastname@example.org.